Introduction to Fraud Detection Algorithms in Machine Learning

 Supervised Learning models are trained on tagged outputs.
 If a transaction occurs, it is tagged as either ‘fraud’ or ‘non-fraud.’
 Large amounts of such tagged data are fed into the supervised learning model in order to train it in such a way that it gives a valid output.
 Also, the accuracy of the model’s output depends on how well-organized your data is.

-Kick-start your career in Artificial Intelligence with the perfect Artificial Intelligence Training now!
+Kick-start your career in Artificial Intelligence with the perfect Artificial Intelligence Course now!

 Unsupervised Learning Used in Fraud Detection Algorithm